 Tom served as a judicial law clerk for the Hon.
 John B. Hannum in the U.S. District Court for the Eastern District of Pennsylvania; is a former member of the Disciplinary Board of the Supreme Court of Pennsylvania; and currently serves as vice-chair of the Pennsylvania Judicial Conduct Board, which investigates allegations of misconduct and impropriety by Pennsylvania judges.

-Tom has held numerous local, statewide, and national leadership roles in professional legal associations, and is a frequent speaker at continuing legal education programs.
+Tom is a member of the Trial Law Institute and Diversity Law Institute.
+He has held numerous local, statewide, and national leadership roles in professional legal associations, and is a frequent speaker at continuing legal education programs.
 He has chaired the Pennsylvania Bar Institute Continuing Legal Education Programs on Commercial Litigation, Evidentiary Issues, and Remedies.
 For the Montgomery Bar Association, he has served as a Panel Member and Speaker at its CLE Legal Ethics Program and as Program Planner and Speaker at its CLE Program on Practice before United States Magistrate Judges.